 If you think that, you’ve got some number five shadow work to do.
 Busying yourself, and programming that has taught you to be busy is not natural and is covering up something that you don’t want to address.
 Apologies for the tough love, but you need it to help you stop!

 Oooh you martyr you!

 Do you like to give, give, give and then feel frustrated, or exhausted as a result?
 Do you want to be acknowledged for your giving nature?
-Are you harbouring secret resentments that you are even hiding from yourself? … Come on; we know they are there!
+Are you harboring secret resentments that you are even hiding from yourself? … Come on; we know they are there!

 It’s vital that you stop and start to acknowledge that these traits don’t serve you, and they may not serve others either (even if you think they do).

 What’s underneath all of this extreme kindness?
-A need for people to know you are kind so that they can’t see something else that you don’t like about your ‘self’?
+A need for people to know you are kind so that they can’t see anything else that you don’t like about your ‘self’?
 A need to feel wanted, or not forgotten?
 Or something else?

 Even though this trait is a socially acceptable shadow side, there’s something off about it.
 And it’s time you stopped to smell the coffee and find out what’s lurking.
 We can’t wait to see how fabulous your life is going to be when you’ve figured it out.